In search of the truth about Diana Nyad

 Below are videos of the ends of three swims.
 First is Nyad’s Cuba–Florida finish.
 After that, two people finishing legitimate crossings.

-First is Nyad’s.
-Note how she removes her goggles and cap before she leaves the water.
+In Nyad’s, note how she removes her goggles and cap before she leaves the water.
 She wants to look sharp for the media.
 Her hair appears dry.
-She glances right, presumably at a camera, and wags her right index finger at the crew members surrounding her.
-Some of them link arms to ensure that no one touches her before she reaches dry land.
+She glances right, presumably at a camera.
+Her crew members work to ensure that no one touches her before she reaches dry land, as if she hadn’t already been touched multiple times.
 She knows the rules.
 With the world watching, she intends to follow those rules to the letter.

 Now compare Nyad’s finish to the conclusion of two legitimate swims.
 In the clips below, 48-year-old Australian Penny Palfrey and 37-year-old American Sarah Thomas had just swum 40 and 54 hours, respectively.
 Both are phenomenal athletes, but could either of them have given a coherent speech two hours earlier?
 As they left the water, were Palfrey or Thomas concerned about how they looked or what they’d say?
 Did they have any thought of removing a cap or a pair of goggles to spiff up for the cameras?